ChrstphrHll/npc_gen/students/Nycola Eroan.md

 ### Description
 - Dragonborn Bard from Draconia
 - 1st year Protection student in Elkenval
-- short spines, Amber eyes, and copper skin
+- long spines, Amber eyes, and copper skin
 - Is Frank and Cruel, and has Creativity as their ideal

 ### Organizations